The woman fighting to save Mumbai's forest

 The land is prime real estate and over recent decades chunks have been converted.

-Now the government is going ahead with a controversial plan to cut further into the forest to build a depot for subway trains.
+Now the government is pushing ahead with a controversial plan to cut further into the forest to build a depot for subway trains.

 The project has sparked widespread protests and a debate about conservation and development.
 We follow one indigenous family as they struggle to hold on to their unique way of life.